-Another writer sadly lost to time, Charles Beaumont helped cement one of the most distinctive pop-culture totems of the 20th century, TV's The Twilight Zone, helping speculative fiction, whether horror, fantasy, or science fiction, become mainstream.
+Another writer sadly lost to time, Charles Beaumont (1929-1967) helped cement one of the most distinctive pop-culture totems of the 20th century, TV's The Twilight Zone, bringing speculative fiction, whether horror, fantasy, or science fiction, to the mainstream.
 He wrote around two dozen of that show's episodes, third only to Richard Matheson and creator Rod Serling himself.
 He also wrote screenplays for Roger Corman, The Masque of the Red Death and The Haunted Palace, Poe and Lovecraft adaptations, respectively.

 Beaumont's one of those "writer's writers" who are so fondly recalled as a major influence by the likes of Matheson, Stephen King, Ray Bradbury, Harlan Ellison, Dan Simmons, Dean Koontz, John Shirley, et. al., but little-read among genre fans today.
 He died tragically young and there are no widely-available, mass-produced editions of any of his works readily available.